justsendemail/wordpress-plugin/README.md

 #### 1.0.1
 * Added support for Formidable WordPress plugin.
+* Adding support for 'Last Order Date' and 'Product SKUs' for Woocommerce.

 #### 1.0.0
 * First release of the JustSend.Email Connect plugin with support for these other WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.